 Teachers create the learning environment, but parents can help their children engage with it.
 Students of all ages can benefit from the structure they’d have on a normal school day.
 For young children, this can include mimicking recess and other breaks in their day.
 There should be minimal distractions, if you can help it.
 Think about the environment you would thrive best in working from home, and try to create that.

 Stay connected.
 Keep in touch with other parents so you can share ideas about what’s working and what’s not.
 Particularly for parents with younger children, try to connect with teachers if possible.
 If your child has unique educational needs, advocate for them.
 Teams of administrators and teachers are willing to accommodate because the students’ success is still a priority with online learning.

 Some children are more independent than others.
 If your child needs extra structure and guidance, you can help them stay engaged by creating a daily checklist for them.
 Stay involved and know exactly what they have to complete, and make a list with keywords like read, watch and write.
 They’ll check off tasks as they finish them.
-Once they complete the checklist, provide immediate positive feedback to motivate the completion of their work.
+Then, once they complete the checklist, provide immediate positive feedback to motivate the completion of their work.
 This can be adapted to fit young children or older children.
-Positive reinforcement can help them get into a habit and be more motivated.
+As a result, this positive reinforcement can help them get into a habit and be more motivated.

 This time isn’t ideal for anyone.
-Take it day by day and be patient with your family.
+Working from home can be a challenge.
+So take it day by day and be patient with your family.
 Remember that this won’t last forever, and ultimately you’re getting more time with the people you love.
 Strive for balance, and remember the health and wellbeing of your family comes first.